Can you be pregnant and still have your periods ?

 When women reach puberty, they begin to menstruate on a regular basis.
 This continues until the menopause.
 The only time a woman doesn't have her periods is during pregnancy.
 Yet many women don't suspect they're pregnant, because they continue to menstruate.
 So, is it possible to have periods and still be pregnant?

-Is it possible to have a period while pregnant?
+Is it possible to have periods while pregnant?

-Let's be clear from the start: being pregnant and having your period is not possible.
-On the other hand, many women have bleeding during their pregnancy.
-These discharges are reminiscent of menstruation, so the terms period and pregnant are associated.
-However, this pregnant period has nothing to do with the process of eliminating the endometrium at the end of each cycle.
-There are three reasons why a woman may have a pregnant period.
+Let's be clear from the outset: being pregnant and having your periods is not possible.
+On the other hand, many women experience bleeding during pregnancy.
+As this bleeding is reminiscent of menstruation, the terms periods and pregnant are associated.
+However, periods pregnant has nothing to do with the process of endometrial elimination at the end of each cycle.
+There are three possible reasons why a woman may become periods pregnant.

-When breakthrough bleeding (bleeding between periods) occurs in the first trimester, it may be caused by the implantation of the embryo in the uterus.
-This can cause bleeding similar to a pregnant period.
-The discharge is usually pink or brown and not very heavy.
-It is not painful and lasts 1 to 2 days.
+When metrorrhagia (bleeding between the periods) occurs in the first trimester, it may be caused by the implantation of the embryo in the uterus.
+This may result in bleeding similar to periods pregnant.
+The discharge is generally pink or brown and not very abundant.
+They are not painful and last 1 to 2 days.

-Pregnant menstrual bleeding in the later stages of pregnancy is usually contact bleeding.
-It can be caused by sexual intercourse or a gynecological examination.
-It is more like spotting and is not dangerous to the health of the mother or the baby.
-Some women who take the pill do not realize that they are pregnant.
-They continue to take their contraceptive and have bleeding at the end of each cycle.
-Remember, however, that these periods are artificial: they are called "withdrawal bleeding".
-For her, being pregnant and having her period seems quite possible.
+Blood loss during pregnancy is usually contact bleeding.
+It can be caused by sexual intercourse or a gynaecological examination l.
+They are more like spotting and are not dangerous for the health of either mother or baby.
+In this case, the bleeding s'is often light, often brown, and occurs within 48 hours of contact.
+Some women taking the pill do not realize that they are pregnant s.
+They continue to take their contraceptive and experience bleeding at the end of each cycle.
+It's important to remember, however, that these menstrual periods are artificial: they're known as "withdrawal bleeding".
+For her, being pregnant and having her periods seems perfectly possible.